roman-milk/roman-milk.github.io/bimbo-fying-superchick.md

  "Keep licking her Jojo, she is your lunch," The Producer said.

  "Yes, Master," the once famous reporter replied as if in a submissive trance, falling to her knees again and awkwardly licking the young girl's clit.
-A moment later she giggled, "This is soooo yummy for my tummy," Report_Story #3
+A moment later she giggled, "This is soooo yummy for my tummy,"